ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

 * If you choose the option to deploy AD servers into the VMware vSphere cluster, provide Microsoft® Windows® licensing and activation for the servers to ensure compliance and availability.
 * Establish mutual trust between the instance and your on-premises AD server.
 * Integrate NSX-T, if applicable, with your AD SSO.
-* Integrate VMware ESXi hosts with your AD SSO.
+* Integrate ESXi hosts with your AD SSO.

 ## Maintenance planning
 {: #vpc-ryo-considerations-maint-planning}